 Where applicable, make use of industry standards when describing vulnerabilities.

-The [DESCRIPTION]: field is a plain language field that should describe the vulnerability to the greatest level of detail available.
-In addition to the required information listed above, the description should include any other detail available.
+The [DESCRIPTION]: field is a plain language field that should describe the vulnerability with sufficient detail as to demonstrate that the vulnerability is unique.
+The required information listed above should be included in the [DESCRIPTION], as well as other details the author feels are relevant or necessary to show uniqueness.

 Specifically, the [DESCRIPTION]: field could also include:

 An explanation of an attack type using the vulnerability;